How to Prepare for a Recruitment Coordinator Interview

 • Describe a time when communication went wrong.
 How did you fix it?

-• What HR tools or applicant tracking systems have you used?
+• What ATS tools or applicant tracking systems have you used?

 Structure your answers using the STAR method (Situation, Task, Action, Result).
 It helps you stay clear and avoid long stories.